Dry Mouth and Dental Care

 Your dentist can help you pinpoint your cause of dry mouth as well as offer solutions to fix the problem.
 Knowing the causes of dry mouth, your dentist may ask about your smoking or medication habits.
 Medications for blood pressure regulation and chronic pain are among the many medications whose side effects include dry mouth, so if your dentist believes they may be contributing to plaque buildup, talk to your primary care doctor about the possibility of changing medications.
 Changing these preventable causes of dry mouth are the easiest fixes for the problem.

-That being said, if you dry mouth is caused by Sjorgen’s syndrome or another condition that can’t be cured with simple adjustments, you have to focus on lifestyle changes that will help alleviate symptoms.
+That being said, if your dry mouth is caused by Sjorgen’s syndrome or another condition that can’t be cured with simple adjustments, you have to focus on lifestyle changes that will help alleviate symptoms.
 For example, some treatment options to combat dry mouth include:

 • Increasing your Vitamin D intake.